Fiorentini

-The Fiorentini company, or Fiorentini & C. S.p.A., was founded by the Italian engineer Filippo Fiorentini (Imola, 1876 – Rome, 18 November 1944), a company with in first an engineering office in 1901, then a factory of excavators in 1919 in Rome, Italy.
+The Fiorentini company, or Fiorentini & C. S.p.A., was founded by the Italian engineer Filippo Fiorentini (Imola, 1876 – Rome, 18 November 1944), a company within an engineering office initially, in 1901, then a factory of excavators in 1919 in Rome, Italy.
 Filippo Fiorentini was the son of Giuseppe Fiorentini, a Belluno-born former official in the Ministry of the Interior in Rome, and his wife Maria Galotti, daughter of wealthy industrialists from Imola.

 Filippo imported and distributed construction equipment.
 During the time of Fascism, restrictions banned import and he started his manufacturing plant in Via Tiburtina near Stazione Tiburtina (San Lorenzo, in Roma) for the construction of excavators such as scrapers/draglines and cranes under the license of an American company named Bucyrus.